garden-io/garden/docs/reference/commands.md

       <name>:

 # [DEPRECATED] Alias for `build`.
 A map of all executed Builds (or Builds scheduled/attempted) and information about
 # them.
-Please do not use this alias, it will be removed in one of the future releases.
+Please do not use this alias, it will be removed in a future release.
 builds:
   <Build name>:
     # The full log from the build.